 Element Types

-Based on learning settings or learning goals, you can choose from seven different element types in KlickerUZH (i.e., five types of questions, content elements, and flashcards).
+Based on learning settings or learning goals, you can choose from nine different element types in KlickerUZH (i.e., seven types of questions, content elements, and flashcards).
 Questions support the definition of a sample solution, which is used for automated grading processes in asynchronous KlickerUZH activities, such as practice quizzes and microlearnings.
-To use a question in a live quiz setting, you do not have to provide information on the answer correctness.
+To use a question in a live quiz setting, you do not have to provide information on the answer correctness, unless you want it to affect the awarded points in gamified settings.

 KlickerUZH supports the following element types: